freqtrade/freqtrade/docs/freqai.md

 freqtrade backtesting --strategy FreqaiExampleStrategy --config config_freqai_futures.example.json --freqaimodel LightGBMPredictionModel --timerange 20210501-20210701
 ```

 If this command has never been executed with the existing config file, then it will train a new model
-for each pair, for each backtesting window within the bigger `--timerange`._
+for each pair, for each backtesting window within the bigger `--timerange`.

 ---
-**NOTE**
+!!!
+Note "Model reuse"
     Once the training is completed, the user can execute this again with the same config file and
     FreqAI will find the trained models and load them instead of spending time training.
 This is useful
     if the user wants to tweak (or even hyperopt) buy and sell criteria inside the strategy.
 IF the user
     *wants* to retrain a new model with the same config file, then he/she should simply change the `identifier`.
     This way, the user can return to using any model they wish by simply changing the `identifier`.

 ---